 Based on the Bachelor and Master level studies learning outcomes in the study field of Chemical engineering the learning outcomes of the subjects and description of subjects, the number of ECTS allocation for each subject and application of teaching, learning and assessment methods must be developed by teaching staff of the universities.

 A special matrix of correlations to determine the correlation of learning outcomes and the study subjects that make the programme must be used at the University.
-The learning outcomes of the programme should be listed in the matrix and be related to single subjects of the programme by which the particular learning outcomes of study programme is developed (Annex 1).
+The learning outcomes of the programme should be listed in the matrix and be related to single subjects of the programme by which the particular learning outcomes of study programme are developed (Annex 1).
 Each subject must be described showing correlation of learning outcomes of the subject with learning outcomes of the study programme (Annex 2).

 When designing a study programme, the needs and recommendations of Chemical engineering knowledge-intensive businesses and the needs of the state and the public shall be taken into account.
-The study programme shall be regularly improved and updated and reflect the new changes of science and methodical studies.
+The study programme shall be regularly improved and updated and reflect the new developments in science and methodological studies.
 Programme developers shall ensure that the study programme includes innovative and relevant topics.
 The list of recommended subjects for Bachelor and Master level is presented in Annex 3.
 This list must be updated at least each 3 years to meet the latest scientific developments and labor market requirements.

 Infrastructure, teaching base and staff capacity